Shoogn/OAuth20Server/README.md

 ---
 ### Get Started
 This OAuth server target .NET 6, so clone the project or download it.
 After that open the downloaded project with your prefere IDE (ex: Visual Studio).
-In the solution there a folder named Models, inside this folder there is a class named ClientStore.cs this class accept a list of Clients and Clients here means your applications, or the applications that you would like to behave with  OAuth2 and OpenId Connect protocols.
+In the solution there is a folder named **Models**, inside this folder there is a class named **ClientStore.cs** this class accept a list of Clients and Clients here means your applications, or the applications that you would like to intracted with OAuth2 and OpenId Connect protocols.

-Here is the signature of the Client object ( you can find it in the Models folder)
+Here is the signature of the **Client** object ( you can find it in the Models folder )
 ```C#
     public class Client
     {